Sapiens: A Brief History of Humankind: Popular reception

-First published in Hebrew in 2011, the book was released in English in 2015 and has since been translated into 65 languages.
+First published in Hebrew in 2011, the book was later released in English in 2014 and has since been translated into 65 different languages.
 It made The New York Times best-seller list, appearing for 182 weeks (as of May 2022) including 96 consecutive weeks.
-It won the National Library of China's Wenjin Book Award for the best book published in 2014.
-Writing four years after its English-language publication, Alex Preston wrote in The Guardian that Sapiens had become a "publishing phenomenon" with "wild success" symptomatic of a broader trend toward "intelligent, challenging nonfiction, often books that are several years old".
+It won the National Library of China's Wenjin Book Award for the best book published in 2014.What makes us human, China Daily, May 18, 2016, p.
+20. Writing four years after its English-language publication, Alex Preston wrote in The Guardian that Sapiens had become a "publishing phenomenon" with "wild success" symptomatic of a broader trend toward "intelligent, challenging nonfiction, often books that are several years old".
 Concurrently, The Guardian listed the book as among the ten "best brainy books of the decade".
 The Royal Society of Biologists in the UK shortlisted the book in its 2015 Book Awards.
 Bill Gates ranked Sapiens among his ten favorite books, and Mark Zuckerberg also recommended it.
-The Kirkus awarded a star to the book, noting that it is "the great debates of history aired out with satisfying vigor".
+Kirkus Reviews awarded a star to the book, noting that it is "the great debates of history aired out with satisfying vigor".
 The British daily The Times also gave the book a rave review, quoting that "Sapiens is the kind of book that sweeps cobwebs out of your brain" and that it is "mind-thrilling".
 The Sydney Morning Herald described the book as "always engaging and often provocative".

 In 2015 the Israel Museum in Jerusalem created a special, temporary exhibit based on the book, using archeological and artistic displays to demonstrate the main themes found in the book.
 The exhibit ran from May until December 2015.

+Discussing the book's success in 2020, Ian Parker writing for The New Yorker said "the book thrived in an environment of relative critical neglect" since it received few major reviews at the time of its release.
+Parker describes Sapiens' extremely broad scope as being a defense against expert criticism.
+Quoting Harari's academic advisor Steven Gunn, "Nobody's an expert on the meaning of everything, or the history of everybody, over a long period."
+In a 2022 article titled "The Dangerous Populist Science of Yuval Noah Harari" for Current Affairs, neuroscientist Darshana Narayanan expanded on The New Yorker's comments: "I tried my hand at fact-checking Sapiens ...
+I consulted colleagues in the neuroscience and evolutionary biology community and found that Harari's errors are numerous and substantial, and cannot be dismissed as nit-picking."